 How communities can act together to tackle their common problems MORE THAN 2 million people live on the Cape Flats.
-Most of them earn less than R150 per month and qualify for sub-economic housing.
-The housing provided by the City Council, the Divisional Council and the Western Cape Administration Board are inadequate, badly onestructed and poorly reaintained.
-Also, facilities such as street lighting schools greenes shops playerounds and sports fields are lacking.
-Day in and day out, people struggle with problems which come from poor living conditions.
-When Mrs Adams in Kewtown has a problem with her rent, then she goes to the rest office to try to sort it out.
+Most of them sam less than R150 per month and qualify for sub-economic housing.
+The housing proeided by the City Coursell, the Divisional Council and the Western Cape Administration Board are inadequate badly constructed and poorly maintained.
+Also, facilities such as street light ing, echools, creches, shops, playgrounds and sports fields are lacking.
+Day in and day out, deposit struggle with droblems which come from poor living conditions.
+When Mrs Adams in Kewtown has a problem with her root, then she goes the rest office to try to sort it out.
 Nothing is done about her problem.
-But in the last few months, people a different way.
-The meetings held to discuss the schools, meet and bus boycotts have taught communities to come traether and in this way to solve their problems.
-At mass meetings, people spoke angrily against the conditions under which they and their children were forced to live.
-Parent-student committees were formed at the meetings and it is these bodies which are now forming the basis for residents assoclations.
-The people are realising that they cannot solve their problems if they act on their own.
+Sur in the last few months, people take learnt to tackly their problems in a different way.
+The meetings held to discuss the schools, most and bus boycoms have taught communities to come together and in this way to solve their problems.
+At mass mornings, people spots argrify against the conditions under which they and their children were forced to live.
+Parent-student coremittees were formed at the meetings and it is these bodies which are now forming the basis for residents assoclattors.
+The people are realizing that they carriot solve their problems if they act on their own.
 They must come together and act as one community with the same problems.
-Grassroots spoke to members of What did thell arm?
+Grassioots spoke to members of to solve the printers facing them.